Shuffle/Shuffle-docs/docs/hybrid.md

-# Hybrid
+# Hybrid - OUTDATED
-Documentation for how to get integrate onpremise and cloud
+If you'd like to learn about hybrid setup, [check out environments in the admin page](/docs/admin#environments).

-PS: This has nothing to do with the Open-Source version for now (23.05.2020)
+PS: This is outdated (20.11.2020)

 # Table of contents
 * [Introduction](#introduction)